helhum/realurl/README.md

 ```'userFunc' => 'Tx\\Realurl\\UriGeneratorAndResolver->main'```

-Other than that, configuration and behaviour (including potential bugs) is the same.
+Other than that, configuration and behaviour (including potential bugs) are the same.

 This fork comes with no support.
 If you find bugs or have questions, you may want to use the original version you can find on forge:
 https://forge.typo3.org/projects/extension-realurl